ethereum/ethereum-org-website/src/content/developers/tutorials/eip-1271-smart-contract-signatures/index.md

 In this context, a signature (more precisely, a “digital signature”) is a message + some sort of proof that the message came from a specific person/sender/address.

-For instance, a digital signature might look like this (usually combined into some sort of data structure):
+For instance, a digital signature might look like this:

 1. Message: “I want to log in to this website with my Ethereum wallet.”
 2. Signer: My address is `0x000…`